-Adding additional greenhouse gases to the atmosphere forces changes and responses in the climate system.
+Adding additional greenhouse gases to the atmosphere causes changes and responses in the climate system.
 A response known as feedback can either amplify the warming effect (positive feedback) or cause cooling, dampening the forcing effect (negative feedback).
-Plants and trees take CO2 out of the atmosphere and pump out O2, but these areas are massive water vapour creators.
-Forests act as “carbon sinks” and when we lose trees to deforestation, the atmosphere gets hotter creating more water vapour and a larger greenhouse effect.
+Plants and trees take CO2 out of the atmosphere and pump out O2, but these areas are massive water vapor creators.
+Forests act as “carbon sinks” and when we lose trees to deforestation, the atmosphere gets hotter creating more water vapor and a larger greenhouse effect.

-The sun’s radiant heat is still getting through and the earth is getting hotter- therefore giving back out more heat as infrared quicker than the norm.
-The natural reaction is always the same- earth produces more water vapours.
-The greenhouse effect is now its own feedback, producing its own earth warming cycle.
+The sun’s radiant heat is still getting through and the Earth is getting hotter, therefore giving back more heat as infrared quicker than the norm.
+The natural reaction is always the same – Earth produces more water vapors.
+The greenhouse effect is now its own feedback, producing its warming cycle.

-Due to increased energy consumption and pollution, greenhouse gases such as carbon dioxide in the atmosphere, increase earth’s temperature.
-Water vapour is an even more powerful greenhouse gas than carbon dioxide and is responsible for between 36% and 72% of the global greenhouse effect.
-But increasing water vapour occurs as a feedback to warming from the forcing of greenhouse gases such as CO2 into the atmosphere.
+Due to increased energy consumption and pollution, greenhouse gases such as carbon dioxide in the atmosphere increase Earth’s temperature.
+Water vapor is an even more powerful greenhouse gas than carbon dioxide and is responsible for between 36% and 72% of the global greenhouse effect.
+But increasing water vapor occurs as a feedback to warming from the forcing of greenhouse gases such as CO2 into the atmosphere.

-The warming allows the atmosphere to hold more water vapour and because of its abundance this causes more increases in temperature, amplifying the effects of the other greenhouse gases.
-Unlike CO2, water vapour spends a relatively short time spent in the atmosphere before it is converted to rain or sleet or snow and returns back to the land or sea.
+The warming allows the atmosphere to hold more water vapor, and because of its abundance, this causes more increases in temperature, amplifying the effects of the other greenhouse gases.
+Unlike CO2, water vapor spends a relatively short time in the atmosphere before it is converted to rain, sleet, or snow and returns back to the land or sea.

 RISING SEA LEVELS AND MELTING ICE

-In the early 1800’s the sea level noticeably started to rise.
-Prior to that earth had had a relatively steady period with little change in sea level.
-So from about 2000 years ago until the 19th century there was no real change.
-This was based on the period of melting ice exposing land, this feeds back to more ice melting faster.
+In the early 1800s, the sea level noticeably started to rise.
+Prior to that, Earth had a relatively steady period with little change in sea level.
+So from about 2000 years ago until the 19th century, there was no real change.
+This was based on the period of melting ice exposing land, which feeds back to more ice melting faster.
 The ice has to go somewhere when it turns to water.
 Thermal expansion of the oceans is when warm water expands in the ocean and causes an increase in sea level.
-This expansion due to ocean warming is the dominant cause of sea level rise over the past 200 years.
+This expansion due to ocean warming is the dominant cause of sea-level rise over the past 200 years.